tsgates/arch-wiki-markdown/wiki/Notmuch.md

 fetch or send mails, nor does it store your email addresses, you'll need to use programs like offlineimap, msmtp and abook for those tasks.

-Notmuch is available in the Official Repositories: notmuch or notmuch-git from the AUR
+Notmuch is available in the official repositories: notmuch or notmuch-git from the AUR

 It provides python, vim, and emacs bindings.